rfink/angular-flare/README.md

     });
 ```

-This messages will automatically self-destruct after 1 second.
+This message will automatically self-destruct after 1 second.

 ** These messages are persisted in the service vs the directive, so they will still display
 across views, as long as you have the flare-messages directive (or your own). **